HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 Hypothesis probably started with a much more complicated example (the test fails for essentially any list with more than one element) and then successfully reduced it to the simplest possible example: A list with two distinct elements.

-This example is found so quickly and reliably that it doesn't really matter, but another important feature is that is that when an example fails it will replay the last failing example immediately rather than having to find it again.
-This is particularly helpful during development, as it means that tests don't stop failing until the bug is fixed and that when they fail again they fail quickly.
+Importantly, when the test is rerun, Hypothesis will start from the falsifying example it found last time rather than trying to generate and shrink a new one from scratch.
+In this particular case that doesn't matter very much - the example is found very quickly and it always finds the same one - but for more complex and slower tests this is an vital part of the development work flow: It means that tests run much faster and don't stop failing until the bug is actually fixed.

 Tests can also draw more data as they execute: